Solaireis/CWC-Application-Security-Project/Tasks-and-Mitigations.md

   - For the sake of the technical review, they will be enabled
   - Folders that must be removed during production:
     - Sample files
+      - Removal of demo files as they posed a security risk of default admin and unused accounts
     - Test files
+      - These test files are used to demonstrate the OWASP security
   - Remove any unused HTML, JavaScript, and CSS Files

 - Edited Cache Control settings such that sessionIDs are not saved in cache